scottgriv/PRG-Personal-Repository-Guidelines/guidelines/repository_settings_guidelines.md

 - Fill out as many topics as you can, but don't overdo it - these are used for search results in GitHub so it will help people find your project.
 - Topics should highlight the main technologies, frameworks, and languages used in the project.
-    - i.e. visualization, python, api, charts, data, django, plotly, pandas, data-visualization, dataset, webapp, data-analysis, usgs, usgs-api
+    - e.g. visualization, python, api, charts, data, django, plotly, pandas, data-visualization, dataset, webapp, data-analysis, usgs, usgs-api

 ## Misc.
 Settings